Icinga/icinga2/doc/6-distributed-monitoring.md

 Overview:

-* `icinga2-master1.localdomain` is the config master master node.
+* `icinga2-master1.localdomain` is the configuration master master node.
 * `icinga2-master2.localdomain` is the secondary master master node without configuration in `zones.d`.
 * `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` are satellite nodes in a `master` child zone.
 * `icinga2-client1.localdomain` and `icinga2-client2.localdomain` are two child nodes as clients.